soha-m-ax/shx-prototype_v1/README.md

 # SHX // PROTOTYPE
 ### Designed by SohaMax // Solar Strike ⚡

-The **SHX // PROTOTYPE** is a 7-key mechanical macro pad designed for custom inputs in 3D animation and CAD.
+The **SHX // PROTOTYPE** is a 7-key mechanical macro pad designed for custom inputs.
 This design utilizes a direct-solder architecture to maintain a slim profile and ensure structural stability.
 Every trace on the PCB was manually routed in KiCad 8.0.

 ---

-## Required Visuals
+## Visuals

-### 1. Overall View
+### 1. CAD View
 The final assembly of the SHX keypad.
 ![Overall View](assets/hero_shot.png)